 By teaching students how to identify the text conventions in their own writing, revision activities help students become more responsible writers.
 The power is shifted from the "correcting" teacher to the writers, who are able to make their own corrections.

 Constance Weaver argues in Grammar for Teachers (1979), "There seems to be little value in marking students' papers with ‘corrections,' little value in teaching the conventions of mechanics apart from actual writing, and even less value in teaching grammar in order to instill these conventions" (64).
-Instead, learning about grammar, conventions, and text structures (such as dialogue tags) is most effective when student writers "learn through language" (see the information on Literacy Engagements for more details).
+Instead, learning about grammar, conventions, and text structures (such as dialogue tags) is most effective when student writers "learn through language".
 Contextualized in the students' own writing and their need to communicate with their readers, self-editing activities allow students not only to learn through language but to learn through their own language.

 Weaver, Constance.
 1979.
 Grammar for Teachers: Perspectives and Definitions.
 Urbana, IL: NCTE.